RLOpenCatalyst/rg-doc/source/GettingStarted.rst

    * - Attribute
      - Details
    * - Account Name
-     - <Account Name>
+     - <Account Name> [The Account name should be unique and only alphanumeric characters, hyphen and underscores are allowed]
    * - Account Key
-     - <Account Key>
+     - <Account Key> [It should be a minimum of 16 characters and a maximum of 128 characters]
    * - Secret Key
-     - <Secret Key>
+     - <Secret Key> [It should be a minimum of 40 characters and a maximum of 128 characters]
    * - Region
      - <Region>
    * - Account Number
-     - <AWS Account Number>
+     - <AWS Account Number> [It should be a 12-digit number]

 Click on the “Add” button.
-AWS account was added successfully and will show in the table of providers in the Provider Settings page.
+An AWS account was added successfully.
+You can see all the account details in a table format.

+**NOTE**: Please ensure that the IAM user whose credentials you entered has the IAMFullAccess/AdministratorAccess policy attached otherwise, it will through an error message accordingly.

 On each line item there is a contextual menu.
 Through this we can edit, delete, Assign O.U. and sync the account.

 .. image:: images/Project.png

-Click on the 3-dotted icon which is available at the right side of the account details page and select “Edit” option.
-Provider settings page is opened.
+Click on the 3-dotted icon which is available at the right side of the account details page and select “Edit” option and Edit provider settings page is opened.
-Update the fields and click on “Add”.
-Provider setting is updated successfully.
+Update the  access key  and secret key fields and click on “Add” button.
+The provider setting got updated successfully.

 .. image:: images/Editprovider.png
 .. image:: images/editprovider2.png